This post may contain affiliate links. For more information, please read the full disclosure policy here.

 • Commonly referred to as the Blue Church, the Church of St. Elizabeth is a Hungary Secessionist Catholic Church.
 It’s Bratislava’s most prominent art nouveau building and feels like it belongs somewhere like Mykonos, not in the Old Town of Bratislava.
 Although it was closed, we peeked inside and the interior looked just as exquisite.

 As the tour finished later than I predicted, I didn’t think I’d have enough time to journey up to Bratislava Castle.
-Hence my biggest recommendation for you is to leave Bratislava as late in the evening as possible, to give yourself the chance to head up to the castle.
+Hence my biggest recommendation for you is to leave Bratislava as late in the evening as possible.
+This will give you a chance to head up to the castle.
 I bet the views would be great.
-As I visited on the cusp of winter, the sun set very early as well, which didn’t help matters.
+As I visited on the cusp of winter, the sunset was very early as well, which didn’t help matters.

-Instead of visiting the castle, I wandered around the Old Town looking for photo opportunities.
+Instead of visiting the castle, I spent the remaining time on my Vienna to Bratislava day trip wandering around the Old Town looking for photo opportunities.
 What I found was a juxtaposition of grit and grandeur.
-You start on one street in the Old Town that has the most amazing architecture, and then you turn the corner and find yourself surrounded by buildings with peeling paint exteriors and graffiti tags.
+You start on one street in the Old Town that has the most amazing architecture and then you turn the corner and find yourself surrounded by buildings with peeling paint exteriors and graffiti tags.
 What a fascinating city.
 I wish I could have stayed longer.

 My bus ended up being delayed by about 30 minutes.
 I guessed it was due to traffic, but who knows.
-Fortunately, there were a few other English-speaking visitors waiting with me, so we were all slightly panicking together.
-On the journey home, we got treated to this sunset though.
-We were dropped off at the same bus terminal in Vienna, and I once again got the metro to my hostel.
+Fortunately, a few other English-speaking visitors were waiting with me, so we were all slightly panicking together.
+On the journey home, we did see this sunset though.
+We were dropped off at the same bus terminal in Vienna and I once again got the metro to my hostel.
 Only to return to the same bus terminal the next day to head to Budapest.

-If you’d like to recreate the walking tour I did with Be Free Tours, I marked our most important stops on the below map.
+If you’d like to recreate the walking tour I did with Be Free Tours, I marked our most important stops on this map.
 But I’d still recommend doing the tour, as I learned so much about Bratislava and Slovaks.
 Plus you can tip as much as you want at the end.
-Either way, just make sure Bratislava is on your Europe itinerary.